darin-momayezi/darin-momayezi.github.io/_posts/2023-10-01-neural_decoding.md

-Directions near $ 135 \degree $ and $ 115 \degree $ are clearly overrepresented, which means many more neurons are required to perform these movements.
+Directions near $135 \degree$ and $115 \degree$ are clearly overrepresented, which means many more neurons are required to perform these movements.
 This may be due to the fact that diagonal movements require a movement of both joints in the arm, namely the elbow and shoulder.
 Therefore, we can explain this through the geometry of the arm, but we didn't assume that before!
-It came directly from the neuronal activity, however, it is a conjecture until we perform an experiment to validate this hypothesis.
+It came directly from the neuronal activity, however, it is only a conjecture until we perform an experiment to validate this hypothesis.

 At this point we have successfully uncovered the circular geometry of this activity solely from neuronal activity by:

 1. Exploring the data in a smart way (activity vs. direction, averaged over trials) and noticing a directionality
-2. Using the Von Mises distribution (motivated by step 1) to find a parameter $ \theta_0 $ (preferred direction of neuron)
+2. Using the Von Mises distribution (motivated by step 1) to find a parameter $\theta_0$ (preferred direction of neuron)
 3. Plotting useful information in the appropriate geometrical format (polar plot for the circular geometry of the Von Mises distribution) to obtain interpretible information.

 ### Now, can we decode the detailed movement of the monkey's arm solely from neuronal activity?